pjborad/Gujarati-Recognition/README.md

 # ComputerVision-GujaratiRecognition
 ## Abstract
--The aim of this research is to automatize handwritten attendance data entries in digital form with a minimal human intervention using Handwritten Character Recognition (HCR).
+- The aim of this research is to automatize handwritten attendance data entries in digital form with a minimal human intervention using Handwritten Character Recognition (HCR).
 Here, all the preprocessing techniques (Image Registration,